Transcript: Overdosing on Greens

 But how much raw is too much?
 How many cups of coleslaw a day is too much, for example?
 Five cups a day?
 10?
 15?
 20?
 Or can you go up to 25 cups of coleslaw a day, every day, for months at a time?

 The New England Journal of Medicine: coma induced by raw bok choy.
-She was eating about 3 pounds a day every day, which means… 15 cups a day is definitely too much.
-In the two months before she was admitted to the intensive care unit in respiratory failure, she had consumed about a thousand cups of raw bok choy.
+She was eating about three pounds a day, every day, which means 15 cups a day is definitely too much.
+In the two months before she was admitted to the intensive care unit in respiratory failure, she had consumed about 1,000 cups of raw bok choy.

-Now each cruciferous vegetable has a different amount of these compounds, so you could probably get away with 50—five zero—cups of raw cauliflower a day, but just 3 cups of raw mustard greens a day is too much.
+Now each cruciferous vegetable has a different amount of these compounds, so you could probably get away with, theoretically, 50 (five zero) cups of raw cauliflower a day.
+But just three cups of raw mustard greens a day is too much.

 Please consider volunteering to help out on the site.